jmchiappa/DHT22/readme.md

 Any pin can be used to connect the DHT22 sensor.

+Another constructor is available if you want to grab sample within a callback instead of polling on an available sample :

+`DHT22 dht(pin, <timer instance>, <callback function>);`

+callback's signature is :

+`void sampleCompleted(DHT22::Result *);`

+`DHT22::Result` is a structure that returns 3 values :
+* `newValue : boolean` set to `true` when a new sample is available
+* `temperature : float` get the temperature in °C
+* `humdity : float` get the relative humidity in %

 ### start an acquisition

-As this library is working on interrupt only, it is based on "fire and forget" style.
+As this library is working in interrupt only, it is based on "fire and forget" style.
+It clears the available flag if needed.

 `dht.startNewAcquisition();`